iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/03-mint-native-tokens.md

 tokenFundsOutput.amount = tokenFundsStorageDeposit.toString();
 ```

-## Submit the transaction
+## Submit the Transaction

-### Transaction Essence
+### Create the Transaction Essence

-In this case this is a complex transaction that involves one input and three different outputs.
-The input is the Alias Output we obtained through our initial query to the indexer plugin.
-The Outputs are threefold:
+This is a complex transaction that involves one input and three different outputs.
+The input is the Alias Output you obtained through your initial query to the indexer plugin.
+The Outputs are:

-* The next Alias Output of our Alias Address (`nextAliasOutput`)
+* The next Alias Output of our Alias Address (`nextAliasOutput`).
-* The initial Foundry Output (`foundryOutput`)
+* The initial Foundry Output (`foundryOutput`).
-* The Basic Output that holds the native token funds initially minted (`tokenFundsOutput`)
+* The Basic Output that holds the native token funds initially minted (`tokenFundsOutput`).

 ```typescript
 const inputs: IUTXOInput[] = [];